musurca/gr/README.md

 CHANGELOG:
 ---------------------

+v1.21 (May 11, 2019):
+* bugfix: death of Zeus-placed civilians now registered on dedicated servers

 v1.2 (May 11, 2019):
 * inventory of corpse now transfers to body bag
 * body bag inventory persistent through burial & exhumation